gridai/grid-docs/docs/features/sessions/7_jupyterlab-with-sessions.md

 ---
 sidebar_position: 1.7
-title: Jupyter with Sessions
+title: JupyterLab with Sessions
-sidebar_label: Jupyter with Sessions
+sidebar_label: JupyterLab with Sessions
 ---

 # JupyterLab with Sessions